Are you comparing Heating Oil vs. Propane for heating your home?

 • Financing costs

+Make sure you only consider furnaces with a BTU per hour divided by the AFUE equal to or slightly higher than your BTU needs.
 Get quotes for the installation of each furnace you priced.
 If you already have a heater, also get the cost of removal.

 Divide your findings into oil-fueled and propane-fueled groups.
 Note the total installation costs, plus the purchase price, plus the financing costs of each.
 Then divide that number by that unit’s serviceable years.
 Pick the best-priced furnace from each group.